 General Product Description

-Our Fouga Magister CM-170 French Air Force Model aircraft exhibits unique, unrivalled quality and detailed design to come as close as possible to the accuracy of the actual plane.
-It comes standard with a robust , durable base or stand which is available in a variety of different finishes designed to match your own personal requirements including solid wood, wood with polished chrome steel supports or adjustable wood wall mount and will be ready within about 9-10 weeks from placement of order.
+Our PlaneArts Fouga Magister CM-170 French Air Force Model exhibits unique, unrivaled quality and detailed design to come as close as possible to the accuracy of the actual plane.
+It comes as standard with a robust, durable base or stand which is available in a variety of different finishes designed to match your own personal requirements including solid wood, wood with polished metal supports or adjustable wood wall mount and will be ready within about 8-10 weeks from placement of order.

 There are many types of military jet aircraft, but the basic types are bombers, fighters, fighter bombers, spotter planes, transporters, patrol aircraft, trainers, and reconnaissance and observation aircraft.
 All of these types of aircraft are used for different types of missions.
 If you're a fan of historic or present day military aviation, our model aircraft will bring the excitement and character of these aircraft right into your own home.

+If you require we can also make the Fouga Magister CM-170 French Air Force Model in any other military, government or even private livery or colour scheme you require and if necessary in a different size or scale.
+Just click here to contact us with a description or photographs of what you require and we will let you have a quotation for the necessary customization by return email.
 We can also make bespoke scale replicas of any other private / civil commercial airliner or airliners, helicopter, glider, gliders with engines, military propeller, warplane jets,, biplane, triplane, tail fin, spacecraft, rocket or NASA model you require in any airline, military or civilian livery or colors.
 We also produce model airship, blimp, dirigible, blimps, boat, and ship collectibles.
-Wall plaque or seal for military, government or private customers. and if necessary in a different size or scale.
-Just email us a description or photographs with colours and we will let you have a quotation for the necessary customisation.
-Wholesale and retail and general customization inquiries welcome.
+Wall plaque or seal for military, government or private customers.
+Again by clicking here to contact us just let us know exactly what you need.

 The Fouga CM-170 Magister was the first primary jet trainer to enter production, under a French Arm iuml; iquest; frac12;e de l’;Air specification.
 The Magister sprang from the previous work of designer Pierre Mauboussin, who was known for fitting small turbojet engines to light aircraft and gliders.
 The prototype of the distinctive butterfly-tail jet, built by the Air Fouga company, made its first flight on 23 July 1952.
 Its performance impressed the French Air Force so much that it immediately ordered 10 pre-production models, quickly followed by over 400 production aircraft.
 A navalized variant, the +CM-175 Zephyr+., appeared, fitted with a tail hook and strengthened landing gear to allow aircraft carrier operations.
 32 Zephyrs were built for the +A iuml; iquest; frac12;ronavale+..